 In Altered Genes, Twisted Truths, Steven Druker documents the collusion between the pesticide industry and its media apologists in their efforts to obscure the truth about the health-risks and efficacy of GMO’s in agriculture.

 The book chronicles a decades-long manipulation of public opinion on the subject, revealing how both corrupted government agencies and mainstream media-outlets have been selective about what they report in order to appease the interests of the GMO industry.

-Meticulously documented througout, the book uses both credible facts and creative metaphors to convey the dangers of unchecked genetic modification.
+Meticulously documented througout, the book uses both comprehensive research and creative metaphors to convey legitimate concerns of the dangers of genetic modification.